Cuisine of New Jersey: Agriculture

 Food and agriculture are New Jersey's third largest industry, behind pharmaceuticals and tourism, bringing in millions.
 New Jersey also has 733,450 acres of farmland.
 New Jersey is one of the top 10 producers of blueberries, cranberries, peaches, tomatoes, bell peppers, eggplant, cucumbers, apples, spinach, squash, and asparagus in the United States.
 Many restaurants in the state get locally grown ingredients because of this.

 Regional foods

 Due to its position between New York City and Philadelphia, the signature foods of both cities are very popular in their corresponding suburbs.
 In the New York Metropolitan Area regions of North and Central Jersey, pizza, bagels, pastrami, and submarine sandwiches (often called "subs", sometimes called heroes) are popular.
-In the Delaware Valley towns of South Jersey, hoagies (the Philadelphia term for the aforementioned submarine sandwich), cheesesteaks, soft pretzels, water ices, and scrapple are common.
+In the Philadelphia metropolitan area towns of South Jersey, hoagies (the Philadelphia term for the aforementioned submarine sandwich), cheesesteaks, soft pretzels, water ices, and scrapple are common.
 Several of these regional dishes have achieved popularity statewide.
-Irish potato candy are a familiar South Jersey treat as well.